Skip to main content

 This is a classic case of misconfigured FTP - anonymous access should never be allowed on production systems, especially not with sensitive files like password databases.

-First, let me verify the anonymous access and see the exact file listing:
+First, verifying the anonymous access and the exact file listing:

 elliot@exegol:~$ nxc ftp redelegate.vl -u '' -p '' --ls